 The Washington Internship Institute (WII) is an educational non-profit organization that provides college students from both the U.S. and abroad with internships in Washington, D.C.
 The Colby-Sawyer College in Washington, D.C., WII program delivers a combination of experiential learning principles and academic rigor resulting in a semester that is challenging and actively engages students in their communities.
-Our affiliation with WII will allow students to remain enrolled at Colby-Sawyer College (fall and spring terms) and the credits earned will appear as Colby-Sawyer College credits.
+Our affiliation with WII will allow students to remain enrolled at Colby-Sawyer College (fall and spring terms) and the credits earned will appear as Colby-Sawyer College credits which will be added to a student's transcript upon completion of the WII course and receipt of the WII transcript.